The work I do with established small businesses essentially focuses on the answer to the following problem in the client's particular situation:

 So, given the scale and severity of the problem, what can be done to address it?
 The answer is simple yet, like many answers whose simplicity lies on the far side of complexity, implementation remains challenging.
 Let me share with you what I do on a daily basis to keep my levels of personal productivity as high as possible.

-I then look at the calender again and recommit to how I am going to use the next hour.
-Sometimes, my plans can change in response to these questions, but when they do change, it is because what needs to be done is truly important to the successful completion of the projects to which i'm committed.
+I then look at the calendar again and recommit to how I am going to use the next hour.
+Sometimes, my plans can change in response to these questions, but when they do change, it is because what needs to be done is truly important to the successful completion of the projects to which I'm committed.
 This simple technique has stopped me countless times from wasting large portions of my working day by doing things that do not directly contribute to what I want and need to achieve that day.

 At the end of the day at the office or back at home in a quiet moment, I spend five minutes reviewing how the day went by asking myself a few more key questions: